 From Screen Components

-If you have an existing set of components on a Screen that you'd like to convert to a Block, you can open the overflow menu for the parent component you want to use as a Block and click Save Custom Block.
+If you have an existing set of components on a Screen that you'd like to convert to a Block, from the component tree open the overflow menu for the parent component you want to use as a Block and click Save Custom Block.

 The component and any child components will be saved together as a new Block and you'll be given an option to immediately open the new Block.